We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you’re sleepy during the day, it might make it difficult for you to participate in your usual daytime activities.

 Many small clinical studies have been done to test the efficacy and safety of valerian root for sleep.
-Results have been mixed: In one placebo-controlled study, for example, women with insomnia took 300 mg of valerian extract 30 minutes before bedtime for two weeks.
+Results have been mixed: In a 2009 placebo-controlled study, for example, women with insomnia took 300 mg of valerian extract 30 minutes before bedtime for two weeks.

 The women reported no significant improvements in the onset or quality of sleep.
-Likewise, a review found that most clinical trials of valerian root showed no differences between valerian root and placebo on sleep.
+Likewise, a review of 37 studies found that most clinical trials of valerian root showed no differences between valerian root and placebo on sleep.
 These studies were done in both healthy individuals and people with insomnia.

 The U.S. Food and Drug Administration (FDA) labels valerian root “generally recognized as safe” (GRAS), but mild side effects have been reported.